-• 1 2 3 4 5 6 (191(3)) Agent of owner or occupier for whose benefit a riot is committed not using all lawful means to prevent it.
-Ditto Ditto Ditto Ditto 192(2) Committing affray Imprisonment for one month, or fine of 1000 rupees or both.
-Ditto Ditto Ditto.
-193) Assaulting or obstructing public servant when suppressing riot, etc. Imprisonment for 3 years, or fine, or both.
-Ditto Ditto Magistrate of the first class.
-CrPC here read, "Promoting enmity between classes" [Deleted] Knowingly carrying (194) Promoting enmity between different groups on ground of religion, race, place of birth, residence, language, etc., and doing acts prejudicial to maintenance of harmony.
+1 2 3 4 5 6 196(2) Promoting enmity between classes in place of worship, etc. Cognizable.
+Non-bailable.
+Magistrate of the first class.
+197(1) Imputations, assertions prejudicial to national integration.
 Imprisonment for 3 years, or fine, or both.
-Ditto Non-bailable Ditto arms in any procession or organising or Promoting enmity between classes in place of worship, etc. Imprisonment for 5 years, and fine.
-Ditto Ditto Ditto holding or taking part in any mass drill or mass training with arms.
-195 Imputations, assertions prejudicial to national integration.
-Imprisonment for 3 years, or fine, or both.
-Ditto Ditto Magistrate of the first- class uaming maramic.
-If committed in a place of public worship, etc. Imprisonment for 5 years and fine.
-Ditto Ditto Ditto 196 Public servant disobeying a direction of the law with intent to cause injury to any person.
+Cognizable.
+Non-bailable.
+Magistrate of the first class.
+197(2) If committed in a place of public worship, etc. Imprisonment for 5 years and fine.
+Cognizable.
+Non-bailable.
+Magistrate of the first class.
+198 Public servant disobeying direction of the law with intent to cause injury to any person.
 Simple imprisonment for 1 year, or fine, or both.
-Non-cognizable Bailable Ditto.
-197) Public servant disobeying direction under law Imprisonment for minimum 6 months which may extend to 2 years and fine.
-Cognizable Bailable Magistrate of the first- class 198 Non-treatment of victim by hospital Imprisonment for 1 year or fine or both.
-Non-cognizable Bailable Magistrate of the first- class 199 Public servant framing an incorrect document with intent to cause injury.
+Non-cognizable.
+Bailable.
+Magistrate of the first class.
+199 Public servant disobeying direction under law.
+Rigorous imprisonment for not less than 6 months which may extend to 2 years and fine.
+Cognizable.
+Bailable.
+Magistrate of the first class.
+200 Non-treatment of victim by hospital.
+Imprisonment for 1 year, or fine, or both.
+Non-cognizable.
+Bailable.
+Magistrate of the first class.
+201 Public servant framing an incorrect document with intent to cause injury.
 Imprisonment for 3 years, or fine, or both.
-Cognizable Ditto.
-Ditto.
-200 Public servant unlawfully engaging in trade.
-Simple imprisonment for 1 year, or fine, or both.
-Non-cognizable Ditto Ditto.
-201 Public servant unlawfully buying or bidding for property.
+Cognizable.
+Bailable.
+Magistrate of the first class.
+202 Public servant unlawfully engaging in trade.
+Simple imprisonment for 1 year, or fine, or both, or community service.
+Non-cognizable.
+Bailable.
+Magistrate of the first class.
+203 Public servant unlawfully buying or bidding for property.
 Simple imprisonment for 2 years, or fine, or both and confiscation of property, if purchased.
-Ditto.
-Ditto.
-Ditto.
-202 Personating a public servant. imprisonment of either description for a term which shall not be less than six months but may extend to three years and with fine Cognizable Non-bailable Any Magistrate.
-203 Wearing garb or carrying token used by public servant with fraudulent intent.
-Imprisonment for 3 months, or fine of 5000 rupees, or both.
-Ditto Bailable Ditto.
-204 Absconding to avoid service of summons or other proceeding.
-Simple imprisonment for 1 month, or fine of 5000 rupees, or both.
-Non-cognizable Bailable Any Magistrate.
-CrPC here read, "the e If summons or notice require attendance in person, etc., in a Court of Justice.
-Simple imprisonment for 6 months, or fine of 10,000 rupees, or both Ditto Ditto Ditto. service or the affixin of any summons of notice, or the remova of it when it has bee affixed, or preventing a proclamation al n Preventing service of summons or other proceeding, or preventing publication thereof.
-Simple imprisonment for 1 month, or fine of 5000 rupees, or both.
-Ditto Ditto Ditto. g If summons, etc., require attendance in person, etc., in a Court of Justice.
-Simple imprisonment for 6 months, or fine of 10,000 rupees, or both Ditto Ditto Ditto.
-CrPC here read, "Not obeying a legal to attend at a certain in person or by agen n place nt.
-Non-attendance in obedience to an order from public servant.
-Simple imprisonment for 1 month, or fine of 5000 rupees, or both.
-Ditto Ditto Ditto. or departing there from without authority om If the order requires personal attendance, etc., in a Court of Justice.
+Non-cognizable.
+Bailable.
+Magistrate of the first class.
+204 Personating a public servant.
+Imprisonment for not less than 6 months but which may extend to 3 years and fine.
+Cognizable.
+Non-bailable.
+Any Magistrate.
+205 Wearing garb or carrying token used by public servant with fraudulent intent.
+Imprisonment for 3 months, or fine of 5,000 rupees, or both.
+Cognizable.
+Bailable.
+Any Magistrate.
+206(a) Absconding to avoid service of summons or other proceeding from a public servant.
+Simple imprisonment for 1 month, or fine of 5,000 rupees, or both.
+Non-cognizable.
+Bailable.
+Any Magistrate.
+206(b) If summons or notice require attendance in person, etc., in a Court.
 Simple imprisonment for 6 months, or fine of 10,000 rupees, or both.
-Ditto Ditto Ditto.
-170 ·
+Non-cognizable.
+Bailable.
+Any Magistrate.
+207(a) Preventing service of summons or other proceeding, or preventing publication thereof.
+Simple imprisonment for 1 month, or fine of 5,000 rupees, or both.
+Non-cognizable.
+Bailable.
+Any Magistrate.
+207(b) If summons, etc., require attendance in person, etc., in a Court.
+Simple imprisonment for 6 months, or fine of 10,000 rupees, or both.
+Non-cognizable.
+Bailable.
+Any Magistrate.
+208(a) Non-attendance in obedience to an order from public servant.
+Simple imprisonment for 1 month, or fine of 5,000 rupees, or both.
+Non-cognizable.
+Bailable.
+Any Magistrate.
+208(b) If the order requires personal attendance, etc., in a Court.
+Simple imprisonment for 6 months, or fine of 10,000 rupees, or both.
+Non-cognizable.
+Bailable.
+Any Magistrate.